DexterInd/GrovePi/Software/CSharp/Samples/Button_Buzzer/README.md

-## **LED Fade Sample**
+## **Button and Buzzer Example**
-This sample will demonstrate how to use the [LED Socket Kit](http://www.seeedstudio.com/wiki/Grove_-_LED_Socket_Kit) with the [Rotary Angle Sensor](http://www.seeedstudio.com/wiki/Grove_-_Rotary_Angle_Sensor) to create a fade effect using Pulse Width Modulation (PWM).
+This example will demonstrate how to use the [Dexter Industries GrovePi](http://www.dexterindustries.com/grovepi-starter-kit/) with the [Grove Buzzer](http://www.dexterindustries.com/shop/grove-buzzer/) and the  [Grove Button](http://www.dexterindustries.com/shop/grove-button/) to create a buzzer controlled by the touch sensor.
 This sample is designed to run on a Raspberry Pi 2 running Windows 10 IoT Core.
 The application is written as a Background Task and will run in Windows 10 IoT Core without any user interface.

 ### Requirements
 You must have the following: